PIDDs – Primary Immune Deficiency Diseases

 Immunoglobulins are disease-fighting proteins – also known as antibodies – which fight infections inside the body.
 Immunoglobulin replacement therapy is simply when these disease-fighting proteins are replaced.
 This is usually done through a needle during an infusion session.

-Your doctor has partnered with RE Pharmacy to help you through your therapy.
-RE pharmacy is a leading specialty pharmacy that tailors your therapy specifically to you and your needs.
+Your doctor has partnered with River’s Edge Pharmacy to help you through your therapy.
+River’s Edge Pharmacy is a leading specialty pharmacy that tailors your therapy specifically to you and your needs.

-RE Pharmacy’s infusion services are provided by Certified nurses in your home or in one of RE’s relaxing suites.
+River’s Edge Pharmacy’s infusion services are provided by Certified nurses in your home or in one of River’s Edge Pharmacy’s relaxing suites.
 And, your medications will be shipped anywhere at anytime upon your request.

 To learn more, e-mail RE Pharmacy at firstname.lastname@example.org